yoji0806/Validate-The-Power-of-Division-with-GameTheory/README.md

 docker build -t latex-uptex-env .
 ```

+3. Open `graduation_thesis_uplatex` with VScode.

-3. Run the container from the image.
+4. Run the container from the image.
+Using a terminal of VScode is recommended.
 ```bash
 docker run --rm -it \
     -v "$(pwd)":/work \